cltk/cltk/docs/latin.rst

 Macronizer
 ==========
-Automatically mark long latin vowels with a macron.
-The algorithm used in this module is largely based on Johan Winge's, which is detailed in his thesis found `here <http://stp.lingfil.uu.se/exarb/arch/winge2015.pdf>`_.
+Automatically mark long Latin vowels with a macron.
+The algorithm used in this module is largely based on \
+Johan Winge's, which is detailed in `his thesis found <http://stp.lingfil.uu.se/exarb/arch/winge2015.pdf>`_.

 Note that the macronizer's accuracy varies depending on which tagger is used.
+Currently, the \
-Currently, the macronizer supports the following taggers: ``tag_ngram_123_backoff``, ``tag_tnt``, and ``tag_crf``.
+macronizer supports the following taggers: ``tag_ngram_123_backoff``, ``tag_tnt``, and ``tag_crf``. \
 The tagger is selected when calling the class, as seen on line 2.
-Be sure to import the data models from ``latin_models_cltk`` via the corpus importer since both the taggers and macronizer rely on them.
+Be sure to first import the data models \
+from ``latin_models_cltk``, via the corpus importer, since both the taggers and macronizer rely on them.

-The macronizer can either macronize text, as seen at line 4 below, or return a list of tagged tokens containing the macronized form like on line 5.
+The macronizer can either macronize text, as seen at line 4 below, or return a list of tagged tokens \
+containing the macronized form like on line 5.

 .. code-block:: python